gameblabla/pc98sndpmdtools/README.md

 PPC Packer for PC8 files.
 You can add as many as 255 of them in a single file as long as the filesize does not exceed 256kb.
 Use this if you use PMDB2/PMDPPZ.
-Mostly untested (but should conform to what the converters output)

 - PC8toP86